 No. Bathing suits are not allowed in sentos.
 It is customary to be fully naked inside the bathhouse.
 Foreigners should comply with this Japanese custom.
-Trust me no one cares that you are naked or will be “looking” at you.
-This has been a cultural norm for hundreds of years and the Japanese are used to bathing naked amongst others.
-Don’t worry in sento everyone is equal – every social status, shape, size and age!
+Trust me, no one cares that you are naked or will be “looking” at you.
+This has been a cultural norm for hundreds of years, and the Japanese are used to bathing naked, amongst others.
+Don’t worry, in a Japanese sento, everyone is equal – every social status, shape, size, and age!

-If you “try” to wear a bathing suit in the sento I promise you that you will feel more awkward than being naked.
-It’s not likely that a Japanese person will say anything to you, but inside they will not be pleased.
+If you “try” to wear a bathing suit in the sento, I promise you that you will feel more awkward than being naked.
+It’s not likely that a Japanese person will say anything to you, but they will not be pleased on the inside.

 9. Are Japanese Sentos Separated by Sex?

 Both sentos and onsens are separated by sex almost immediately after entering the establishment.
 A blue curtain typically represents men’s bath entrances, and the women’s entrances are marked with a red curtain.
-If you get confused just ask the front desk attendant and they will point you in the right direction.
+If you get confused, ask the front desk attendant, and they will point you in the right direction.

 10. Are Tattoos Allowed at the Sento?

 Tattoos are not common in Japan, and it was once thought that if you had a tattoo, you were a member of the notorious Yakuza.
 Therefore, sentos and onsens banned tattoos from the bathhouse.

 However, times are changing, and most sentos owners are aiming to be more accepting towards tattoos.
 Now around 90% of the sentos in Tokyo gladly accept those with tattoos into their premises to create a warm and welcoming environment for everyone.

-If tattoos are not allowed you will definitely know at the entrance as there will be signs.
+If tattoos are not allowed, you will know at the entrance as there will be signs.